BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_next_rate`

-The next/upcoming rate that energy consumption will be charged at (including VAT).
+The next/upcoming rate that energy consumption will be charged at (including VAT), that differs from the current rate.
 If there is no next rate (e.g. rates after now are of the same value as the current rate), then this will be reported as `unknown`/`none`.

 | Attribute | Type | Description |
 |-----------|------|-------------|